MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clear-cross-cluster-schema-cache.md

 Changes in the schema of the remote entity may result in unwanted effects.
 For example, added columns aren't recognized, or deleted columns cause a 'Partial Query Error' instead of a semantic error.
 See [Cross Cluster Schema Changes](../concepts/crossclusterandschemachanges.md).

-Cached schemas expire one hour after retrieval but if there is a need to refresh the schema of a remote entity manually without waiting for the timeout then this command can be useful.
+Cached schemas expire one hour after retrieval but if there is a need to refresh the schema of a remote entity manually without waiting for the expiry time of the cache then this command can be useful.

 **Syntax**